plaintextaccounting/plaintextaccounting/README.md

 ### How to see a live preview on your machine

-Quick and dirty ways (warning, may not render the site accurately):
+Quick and dirty ways:

 - Use VS Code's preview pane (eg on mac: Cmd k Cmd v while editing index.md)
 - Use Obsidian's preview mode (edit index.md, `|` to split the window, switch one into preview mode)

-An accurate way:
+For accurate rendering:

-1. Install [entr] and [livereloadx]
+- Install [entr] and [livereloadx], run `make html-watch` for a live-reloading view at http://localhost:8100
-2. In one window, `make liverender` to update index.html
-3. In another window, `make livereload` to run a live-reloading local webserver
-4. Open the page in a browser: http://localhost:10000
-5. Save changes in `index.md`, see updates in the browser.

 [entr]:        http://eradman.com/entrproject/
 [livereloadx]: https://nitoyon.github.io/livereloadx